lukasvavrous/Firebase-react/README.md

-# Project example implementing firestore for real time chat app
+# Project with firestore for real time chat app

 For try out just: